Archbishop of Cashel: Church of Ireland

-Roman Catholic Church
+Catholic Church

-In the Roman Catholic Church, the archepiscopal see of Cashel had an unsettled history between the 1560s and the late 17th century.
+In the Catholic Church, the archepiscopal see of Cashel had an unsettled history between the 1560s and the late 17th century.
 While some archbishops were appointed, there were periods when the see was vacant or administered by vicars apostolic.
 From the 18th century onwards, a relaxation in the Penal Laws permitted a consistent succession of archbishops.
 Since 10 May 1718, the archbishops of Cashel have also been bishops of Emly when the two titles were united.

 On 22 November 2014, Pope Francis accepted the resignation of the Most Reverend Dermot Clifford from the pastoral government of the Metropolitan Archdiocese of Cashel and Emly, in accordance with 1983 Code of Canon Law on age grounds.
 On the same day, the Most Reverend Kieran O'Reilly, Bishop of Killaloe, was appointed to be the next Metropolitan Archbishop of Cashel and apostolic administrator of Emly.
 On 26 January 2015, the sees of Cashel and Emly were united to form the new metropolitan see of Cashel and Emly, and O'Reilly was appointed its first metropolitan archbishop.